MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/set-up-lease-posting-accts.md

 |     800601                   	|     Expense          	|     Building Lease Interest Expense                          	|
 |     801201                   	|     Balance Sheet    	|     Gain & Loss - Lease Modification                         	|

+## Configure posting accounts

+Complete the following steps below to configure parameters for asset leasing.

-1. To assign accounts to the lease books and groups that have been created, open the Lease posting parameters page (**Asset leasing > Setup > Lease posting parameters**).
+1. To assign accounts to the lease books and groups that have been created, open the **Lease posting parameters** page (**Asset leasing > Setup > Lease posting parameters**).

 2. Click **Accounts** in the side bar.
 Open the **Lease accounts** drop-down.
 Click the **Lease asset** from the **Posting types** for the lease drop-down.
 The preceding table shows the accounts related to operating and finance leases.

->[!Note]
-> This requires for both Operating and Finance leases to have their own separate accounts.
-After the "Lease Asset" selection is complete, move to lease liability and the other necessary posting types.

-Companies with the IFRS 16 accounting framework will not need to set up the operating account relationships as all leases under IFRS 16 are classified as Finance leases.

-3. To select the main account for a specific lease group, click the drop-down menu under Account Code and select "Group".
-Next, select the drop-down of the Account/Group number and select the lease group to be assigned to the main accounts.
-4. Open the Executory costs subtab to assign account codes to the various executory costs that have been set up in the system.
-Select an expense from the Expense type dropdown and assign the finance and operating accounts to be used for each book.

 > [!Note]
+> This requires that you set up separate accounts for both Operating and Finance leases.
+After the "Lease asset" selection is complete, continue to enter information in for the **Lease liability** and other required posting types.
+Companies that adhere to the IFRS 16 accounting framework won't need to set up the operating account relationships, as all leases under IFRS 16 are classified as Finance leases.

+3. To select the main account for a specific lease group, click the drop-down menu under **Account Code** and select **Group**, then select the drop-down of the** Account/Group number** and select the lease group to be assigned to the main account.

+4. Open the **Executory costs** subtab to assign account codes to the various executory costs that have been set up in the system.
+Select an expense from the **Expense type** dropdown and assign the finance and operating accounts to be used for each book.

+> [!Note]
-> The finance or operating account chosen will be debited when the expense's scheduled invoice is posted.
+> The Finance or Operating account chosen will be debited when the invoice for the scheduled expense is posted.